thefuntastic/rust-tide-clock/README.md

 # Rust + Raspberry Pi Tide Clock

 Source code for a digital tide clock with accurate and location specific tidal readings.
-The maker project conceived as heartwarming birthday present, you can read more about the build and construction [on my blog](https://thefuntastic.com/blog/rust-tide-clock).
+This maker project conceived as heartwarming birthday present, you can read more about the build and construction [on my blog](https://thefuntastic.com/blog/rust-tide-clock).

-I provide no guarantees about idiomatic usage or correct code conventions, particular as my Rust exposure was limited at the time of writing.
+I provide no guarantees about idiomatic usage or correct code conventions, in particular as my Rust exposure was limited at the time of writing.
 The code is merely provided as a sample for the curious, however there are some bits that may be of interest to wider audience.

-In particular `src/ssd1305.rs` is a working reference implementation of communicating to a Waveshare SSD1305 by use of the `rppal` crate.
+In particular `src/ssd1305.rs` is a working reference implementation of communicating to a [Waveshare SSD1305](https://thepihut.com/collections/waveshare/products/128x32-2-23inch-oled-display-hat-for-raspberry-pi) by use of the `rppal` crate.
 This may be of use to other makers working on similar embedded projects.

 ## Usage